Friar in the Kitchen

 "As a priest, I have the opportunity to spread the word of God, challenging people to turn that word into action," Father Mostardi says.
 "It's gratifying to see people respond to that challenge. "

-He received his call to the priesthood while a student at Monsignor Bonner High School in Drexel Hill, Pa.
+He received his call to the priesthood while still a student at Monsignor Bonner High School in Drexel Hill, Pa.
 Augustinian friars taught at the school.
-Their love of community and concern for one another appealed to him.
+Their love of community life and concern for one another appealed to him.
 "They were like family."

 In addition to studying in a doctor of ministry program, Father Mostardi currently serves at Villanova as coordinator of liturgical ministries.
 He also oversees several campus ministry programs.